Frequently Asked Questions

 When does an item need to be bid/quoted out?

-A single item purchase $10,000 or greater or a purchase totaling $10,000 or greater that does not meet sole source criteria, needs to be sent out for competitive pricing by the Procurement & Contract Services.
+A purchase of commodities totaling $10,000 or services totaling $50,000 that do not meet sole source criteria, needs to be sent out for competitive pricing by the Procurement & Contract Services.
 Reasonable estimated value should be assigned to a purchase to ensure that the proper level of authority, competition and documentation is achieved.
 For commodities, the entire amount of the purchase price, including shipping and handling and all other related charges, such as installation or maintenance agreements, is to be included.
 For services, the entire amount of a service contract includes the initial term and all possible extension and renewal options.
 For example, the value of a one-year contract estimated at $15,000 per year with 3 renewal options is $60,000.

 When should I use a Request For Proposal (RFP)?